-I propose we make 2015 the year of Restored Pride.
-It’s going to be a challenge, because there are so many people who’ve lost their pride in America.
-They’ve abandoned the values our founders used to build the freedoms and citizen-directed government we enjoy.
+A few years ago, I proposed we make 2015 the year of Restored Pride.
+I said it was going to be a challenge.
+There were so many people who lost their pride in America and the values inherent in a nation built on freedoms and citizen-directed governing.

 So, where do we start?

-When skilled leaders manage projects that seem overwhelming, the smart ones look for quick wins.
-They look for the low-hanging fruit that if picked would give their followers a sense of accomplishment.
-With a few quick wins, everyone sees that the campaign is worth the effort.
-The small steps and realistic goals create big project success.
+When Americans manage projects that seem overwhelming in their workplaces, smart managers look for quick wins.
+They look for the low-hanging fruit that if picked would give their teams a sense of accomplishment.
+The team would know then that the campaign was worth the effort; that the small steps and realistic goals lead to big project success.

-And if you have doubts about my concern, here is an example that triggered my thoughts.
+Here is an example of what I mean.
 A woman in downtown Baltimore was recently spotted unwrapping food during a midday outing.
 She walked past a trashcan, but instead of depositing her wrapper in the can, she threw it to the street.
 Why?

-When I heard the story from an upset wife, I was instantly angry, too.
+When I heard the story from an upset family member, I was instantly angry too.
 It was a blatant display of disrespect for the city and all of us as members of the community.

-We can stop these needless actions and restore beauty to their natural habitat and our city streets, the places that should make Americans extremely prideful; special places that provide us all resources and comforts that few nations can claim.
+I said then that we can stop these needless actions and restore natural beauty to wildlife habitat and our city streets, the places that make America a special place to be; special places that provide us all resources and comforts that few nations can claim.

-We are envied around the world, but then despised when people of other nations see how poorly we treat what we have.
-Simple actions to dispose of our debris through proper actions and to pick up after those who need more time to understand how damaging their neglect can be are steps in the right direction.
+True then and today, we United States citizens are envied around the world, but then despised when they see how poorly we treat what we have.
+Simple actions to dispose of our debris in the proper places and to pick up after those who obviously need more time to understand how damaging their neglect can be are steps we all need to take.

-Keeping America beautiful is a low-hanging fruit in the campaign to restore our nation’s pride.
+Keeping America beautiful is a low-hanging fruit in the campaign to restore pride.
 Let’s start there.
 Let’s start now.
 Let’s all keep America more beautiful.
-It’s a very satisfying step toward a worthwhile goal.
-Pride.
+It’s a very satisfying step toward pride.